Skip to main content

 • “Beyond hard, it gets a little ridiculous (and tedious) in terms of buffs and debuffs, so I can't recommend playing on anything beyond the hard difficulty level unless you enjoy a very grindy fight.”

-• “Towers are fairly varied, but feel very specialized, and with the limited stars available, it's somewhat tedious to experiment.”
+• “Towers are fairly varied, but they feel very specialized, and with the limited stars available, it's somewhat tedious to experiment.”

 • monetization